 Really, nothing is wrong with using licensed software; some businesses prefer it and always will.
 However, there are some definite cons to it, which we’ll address here.

 Most of the upsides and downsides that businesses consider when looking at automation testing tools (or any solution, really) come down to cost.
 Licensed software attracts a bundle of fees and not just the one you pay to acquire the license either.
 You also have to pay the renewal price each year to make sure your license doesn’t expire, and when (it’s always a when not an if) there are changes on the backend, you have to spend more money on maintenance as well.

 You’ll also have to hire specifically skilled resources to help with implementation and day-to-day tasks.
 This is not unlike hiring a SharePoint developer—it’s a niche skillset, and those who have the skills you need don’t come at a cheap price.

 Cost aside, licensed tools often don’t align with a business’s long-term architectural vision, and frankly, they’re also outdated.
 There are a lot of newer technologies available that you can use to automate testing, and since many of them are open source, there’s a large repository of talent to assist you.

 Why open source?

-Open source software has definitive perks.
-Open source technology stacks and solutions for automation help define standards for an enterprise, because most of them are developed by big names—Microsoft, MIT, and so on.
-In addition, the uptick of open source automation methods has increased their global adoption, so there is a lot of support available if needed.
+Open-source software has definitive perks.
+Open source technology stacks and solutions for automation help define standards for an enterprise because most of them are developed by big names—Microsoft, MIT, and so on.
+In addition, the uptick of open source automation methods has increased its global adoption, so there is a lot of support available if needed.

-Open source technologies are also easier to align towards your cloud vision.
-There are minimal to no licensing costs to begin with and even enterprise licenses are affordable.
+Open-source technologies are also easier to align with your cloud vision.
+There are minimal to no licensing costs, to begin with, and even enterprise licenses are affordable.
 So you can maintain the technology, develop it as needed, and look for ideas across the world as developers continue to innovate and publish on the tech stack.
 This is in line with a lot of organizations’ architectural desires.